 Interested in receiving opportunities and information concerning these industries?
 Sign up to receive our listserv emails for this cluster!

 Nashville Area College to Career & Teacher Recruitment Fair

-This event, held each February at the Williamson County Ag Expo Park, brings together students from several area universities and more than 200 employers from industry, government and education.
+This event, held each spring, brings together students from several area universities and more than 200 employers from industry, government and education.
 You must be a current Vanderbilt junior, senior, graduate student, or recent graduate to attend.
 An admission ticket (free) is required for entrance to the event.
 Tickets are available the Center for Student Professional Development approximately one week prior to the event.